-Chevron has ignored shareholder concerns about its liability for significant dumping of toxic oil waste in the Amazon region of Ecuador, dumping that has sickened tens of thousands of indigenous people and poisoned rivers and streams.
+Chevron has ignored shareholder concerns about its actions around the globe, but particularly regarding its liability for significant dumping of toxic oil waste in the Amazon region of Ecuador – dumping that has sickened tens of thousands of indigenous people and poisoned rivers, streams, and rainforest.

-Since 2013 Newground has placed a shareholder proposal in Chevron’s proxy, and since 2019 has filed two proposals each year.
-These proposals call for common-sense governance reforms designed to make the company more accountable, responsive, and transparent – as a means of bringing its Ecuador issues to resolution, addressing lack of appropriate climate change planning, and to prevent future human rights and Superfund-type liabilities around the globe.
+Since 2013 Newground Social Investment has placed at least one, and often two, shareholder proposals in the Chevron proxy for a vote of all stockholders.
+These proposals call for common-sense governance reforms designed to make the company more accountable, responsive, and transparent – as a means of bringing resolution to its Ecuador issues, addressing lack of appropriate climate change planning, and to prevent future human rights and Superfund cleanup-type liabilities around the globe.

-In 2021 Chevron challenged both proposals before the SEC, seeking to have them 'omitted' and blocked from appearing in the proxy, but the SEC ruled in favor of Newground and against Chevron's legal maneuvers.
+In 2021 Chevron challenged both proposals before the SEC, seeking to have them 'omitted' (blocked) from appearing in the proxy, but the SEC ruled in favor of Newground and against Chevron's legal maneuvers.

 Voices of the World to Chevron